mcdeeda/artehaus.io/projects/talkworks.md

 ![Exploded view of three Gestura instruments](static/media/uploads/brochure_2.jpg "Exploded views")

-Gestura is an ongoing project that I continue to use as a baseline to explore the relationship between design, gesture, technology, and sound.
-The original Gestura instruments were designed under the constrant of a formal family of objects, but I plan to continue developing new forms outside of this restriction to see where the path of gesture -> form -> sound takes me.
+Gestura is an ongoing project and a baseline for me to continue exploring the relationship between design, sound, and gesture.